taylorbcool/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+routing and middleware

 - [ ] Describe Middleware?

+middleware are functions that are executed between the http request and the response. middleware can execute code, make changes to request and response objects, end the request-response cycle, and call the next middleware.

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+a status code

 - [ ] How can we partition our application into sub-applications?

 ## Minimum Viable Product